 2.22.
 The pre-operational period includes all of the activities before waste is received at the site.
-The extent of these activities should reflect the situation in the State and can include the characterization of waste in the country and the definition of the inventory of waste for disposal, disposal site investigation, characterization and selection, site-specific disposal facility design and safety case development and regulatory review and authorization.
+The extent of these activities should reflect the situation in the State and can include the characterization of waste in the country and the definition of the inventory of waste for disposal, disposal site investigation, characterization and selection, site-specific disposal facility design, development of the safety case and security plan, and regulatory review and authorization.
 Waste processing for storage and disposal could occur at authorized facilities at other sites in the State.
 In this period, the operating organization should develop its management system and those aspects of the safety case for the disposal facility site necessary to obtain an authorization for the borehole disposal facility.
-The operating organization should conduct environmental impact assessment studies as necessary in accordance with the national legal and regulatory framework.
+The operating organization should conduct environmental impact assessment studies as necessary and should develop a safety case for the facility that includes appropriate safety assessments (e.g. operational and post closure safety assessments) in accordance with the national legal and regulatory framework.